Plymouth coach station

 Plymouth coach station is a terminus for intercity bus services located in Plymouth, England.

 History

 Plans for the coach station were formally submitted to planners in January 2015.
 Construction on the coach station began in January 2016.
 It replaced Bretonside bus station on opening.
 It opened on 8 September 2016, following an opening ceremony the previous day.

 Operation

 The coach station is operated by National Express.
 It has seven bays for coaches.
-Services from National Express, Megabus and South West Falcon call at the station.
+Services from National Express and South West Falcon call at the station.